The Fisherman’s Feast and Bee Chic Events are proud to present our first Easter Celebration!

 The stage is located at the corner of Fulton and Lewis Streets and will run events all Feast long.
 A complete list of events is coming soon.

-Interested in Participating on stage or Sponsoring the Cooking stage please reach out to Michael D'Anna at email@example.com
+Interested in Participating on stage or Sponsoring the Cooking stage please reach out to Kenny Palazzolo at: firstname.lastname@example.org

 This is the highlight of the Feast for many people.
 All day on Sunday, members of the Fisherman's club and their families carry the statue of the Madonna in a procession through the streets of the North End.

 When the Madonna returns to North Street late in the afternoon (see schedule of events), it is time for the grand finale.
 A young girl dressed as an angel will fly out of a third story window and down to the Madonna.
 After a short prayer she is raised back up into the window to the cheer of the crowd and showers of confetti.